-- MS-BA Need-Based Scholarships: The W. P. Carey School of Business awards scholarships to business analytics students based on financial need.
-You will need to complete a FAFSA and your program application in ordered to be considered for these funds.
+MS-BA Need-Based Scholarships: The W. P. Carey School of Business awards scholarships to business analytics students based on financial need.
+You will need to complete a FAFSA and your program application in order to be considered for these funds.

 University of Arizona

-- Startup Grind Phoenix: Powered by Google for Entrepreneurs, this meetup organizes presentations by local founders, innovators, and investors.
+Startup Grind Phoenix: Powered by Google for Startups, this meetup organizes presentations by local founders, innovators, and investors.
 Most of these events require you to pay for a ticket.

-- PHX Startup Week: Every winter, the Phoenix Valley plays host to a free, five-day celebration of the local startup ecosystem.
+PHX Startup Week: Every winter, the Phoenix Valley plays host to a six-day celebration of the local startup ecosystem.
 Events include 1-on-1 mentor sessions, competitions, debates, and expert panels.

 Data Science Jobs in Arizona

-You may be sensing that Phoenix is the place to be after graduation.
-Along with the growth in tech employment that we mentioned in the introduction, the Valley of the Sun is nurturing a wide variety of start-ups, including data-hungry companies like CampusLogic and ClearVoice.
+Along with the growth in tech employment that we mentioned in the introduction, the Valley of the Sun is nurturing a wide variety of start-ups, including companies like CampusLogic and ClearVoice.
 Silicon Valley has set up outposts here—Yelp has an office in Scottsdale and Uber has rented space in the heart of downtown—and you’ll find plenty of major corporations with a Phoenix presence.

 In Tucson, UA is using Tech Launch Arizona to help students and researchers move ideas out of the lab and into the marketplace, and its Tech Parks are home to a wide variety of emerging businesses.
-The university is the top employer by numbers, along with companies such as Raytheon Missile Systems, Citi, and a number of healthcare systems.
-Entrepreneurs should definitely pay a visit to Startup Tucson.
+Entrepreneurs may want to pay a visit to Startup Tucson.